Career HubResume

 Here’s how to present it in the most compelling way:

-• List jobs in reverse chronological order
+• List jobs in reverse chronological resume format

 • Include company name, job title, dates of employment, and location